The world famous Flat Iron building, which has become an icon of New York, might house you on a future trip to the Big Apple.

 Segment: Neutral, 18-55

-Comparison Set: 25 similar articles, including: top 50 architecture trends in 2008, first skyscraper in paris, and emotional olympic commercials.
+Comparison Set: 21 similar articles, including: top 50 architecture trends in 2008, first skyscraper in paris, and bursting ball face creams.

 Controversial Landmark Architecture